 - Launch Disk Drill (Finder > Applications > Disk Drill).

 - Select your SD card from the list of drives (if you’re using a USB-type card reader, it may appear as “Generic Storage Device.”
-Leave scan settings to “All recovery methods” and then, click “Search for lost data.”
+Disk Drill will perform all recovery methods by default, you just have to click “Search for lost data.”

 - Wait for Disk Drill to complete its scan, then click “Review found items.”

 - Browse the list of items Disk Drill found for the files you want to recover.
-You can use the search bar in the top-right corner of the window to specify file names or file types (for example, .cr2 for RAW photos) or use the left sidebar to filter results by file type.
+You can use the search bar in the top-right corner of the window to specify file names or file types (for example, .jpg for common photos) or use the left sidebar to filter results by file type.

-- Hover your mouse to the right of each file name and click the eye button that appears.
+- Enable sidebar with preview using bottom on the top of the window to see previews of selected files.
+Alternatively hover your mouse to the right of each file name and click the eye button that appears.
 This will open a new window displaying a preview of that file so you can make sure it’s intact.

 - Select the files you want to recover using the checkboxes in the left-most column of the Disk Drill window.
 Then, click “Recover.”

-- In the new window that pops up, use the dropdown menu to choose a destination for your recovered files.
+- In the new window that pops up, use the menu to choose a basic destination for your recovered files or click Choose folder for more detailed choice.
 Make sure to select a location on your computer to avoid overwriting data on your SD card.
-Then, click “OK.”
+Then, click “Next.”

-Method 3: Recover Deleted Files with Free Data Recovery Software
+Method 3: Recover Deleted Files with Open-Source Data Recovery Software

 PhotoRec, along with its sister tool TestDisk, has been a mainstay in data recovery for years.
 Used together, they are a powerful SD card repair and recovery utility.
 They’re also completely free, but that means they have significant limitations compared to paid apps.
 First, TestDisk and PhotoRec’s latest update was in 2019, so their performance has lagged behind regularly updated apps (which are mostly paid – in comparison, Disk Drill has had regular performance updates and had early support for macOS Monterey, and now officially supports Canon CR3 RAW files).